0no-co/gql.tada/website/get-started/workflows.md

 During other tasks, like when you run `tsc` or other TypeScript compiler tools, TypeScript plugins aren't loaded.

-The `gql.tada check` command exists to be a standalone version of GraphQL-related diagnostics instead and itself loads the TypeScript plugin's diagnostics code.
+The `gql-tada check` command exists to be a standalone version of GraphQL-related diagnostics instead and itself loads the TypeScript plugin's diagnostics code.
 :::